getsentry/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 ---

 {% capture __alert_content -%}
-A new React Native SDK has superseded this deprecated version.
+This SDK has been superseded by the new React Native SDK.
 Sentry preserves this documentation for customers using the old client.
 We recommend using the [updated React Native SDK](/platforms/react-native/) for new projects.{%- endcapture -%}
 {%- include components/alert.html
     title="Note"
     content=__alert_content